IRC: Hessian Predictor–Corrector (HPC)

 Algorithm

-At each IRC step, the HPC method proceeds in two phases:
+At each IRC step, the HPC method proceeds in three phases:

 The Hessian is updated between steps using BFGS/Bofill update formulas to avoid expensive full Hessian recomputations at every IRC point.